cncf/glossary/content/en/contribute/_index.md

 Once they assign it to you, you can start working on it.
 For the next steps, please refer to the [Submitting a new term (creating a PR)](#submitting-a-new-term-creating-a-pr) section.

 ## Propose new terms
 You can propose a new term for others to work on or create a new definition yourself.
 Either way, you'll start by creating an issue.
+Please note that terms must meet the [CNCF's cloud native definition](https://github.com/cncf/toc/blob/main/DEFINITION.md).
+The only exceptions are foundational terms needed to understand cloud native concepts.

 Below is a step-by-step guide for those not yet familiar with GitHub. **If you are a GitHub Pro**, please *do* have a quick look to make sure you use our issue templates, appropriate naming conventions, claim a PR on Slack (otherwise we may miss it), and where to find the file template.
 And please make sure to read the [Style Guide](/style-guide/) before getting started — thank you!